gen-ass/armstrong-numbers/README.md

 # armstrong-numbers
 Got his from reading an article.
 Was just interested in understanding what it is.
-So i found on MITs site a course on it.
-A bit more knowledge added.
+So I found on MITs site a course on it.
+A bit more knowledge gained.
+I ran thus from here and quit interesting waht can be discovered from numbers. * https://www.jdoodle.com/execute-fortran-online

 ```
 ! ---------------------------------------------------------------